Prime Factors (Star Trek: Voyager): PlotVoyager encounters a hedonistic and hospitable race known as the Sikarians and is invited to visit their homeworld. Shore leave is organized, and during the visit, Ensign Harry Kim and a Sikarian transport themselves to another planet, Alastria. Kim deduces that the Sikarian teleporter device, known as the trajector, has transported them 40,000 light-years.

-Captain Janeway is informed, and asks Gath, the leader of the Sikarians, if the technology could be used to transport Voyager further towards the Alpha Quadrant.
-Gath states that their laws forbid sharing technology.
+When Captain Janeway is informed, she asks Gath, the leader of the Sikarians, if the technology could be used to transport Voyager further towards the Alpha Quadrant.
+Her request is refused because Sikarian laws forbid sharing technology.
 The crew consider how they can bargain for technology, and Kim remembers that stories are valued by the Sikarians.
-Janeway takes this into account and offers Voyagers entire library of literature if the Sikarians will transport Voyager.
+Janeway offers Voyager's entire library of literature if the Sikarians will transport Voyager.
 Gath promises to discuss the offer with the other Sikarian leaders.

-In engineering, Seska, Torres, and Lt.
-Carey examine the spatial rift caused by the trajector to understand how it works.
-Later, Kim is approached by a civilian who offers to illegally hand over the technology in exchange for the literature.
+In engineering, Seska, Torres, and Carey examine the spatial rift caused by the trajector to understand how it works.
+Later, Kim is approached by a civilian who offers to hand over the technology illegally in exchange for the literature.
 Janeway is reluctant to authorize an illicit trade, so she beams down to pressure Gath once again, but Gath never intended to accept her offer and orders Voyager to leave.
-Janeway returns to the ship and orders the recall of all personnel.
+Janeway returns to Voyager and orders the recall of all personnel.

 Torres, Carey, and Seska have downloaded the library and head to the transporter room.
-While trying to access the transporter, Tuvok walks in on them — but instead of condemning them, Tuvok beams to the surface and makes the exchange himself.
+While trying to access the transporter, Tuvok walks in on them, but instead of condemning them, he beams to the surface and makes the exchange himself.
 He returns to Voyager with the trajector, instructing the engineering team not to attempt to use it until he has spoken with Janeway.
 Nevertheless, Seska connects the trajector to a console port in engineering so that they can examine it.
-They discover that the technology relies on the massive crystalline mantle of the planet as an amplifier, and once they depart, the trajector will be useless.
+They discover that the technology relies on the massive crystalline mantle of the planet as an amplifier, so that once they depart, the trajector will be useless.
 As Voyager is about to depart, Torres and Seska activate the trajector.
 The field forming around the ship produces anti-neutrinos, which causes the warp core to begin building to a breach.
 Unable to disengage the trajector from the console, Torres destroys it with a phaser.

-Janeway is shocked to discover Tuvok, her friend and counsel, was the senior officer involved in the conspiracy.
-She lets Torres off with a stern warning and asks Tuvok to consult her before acting.
+Janeway is shocked to discover that Tuvok, her friend and counsel, had been involved in the conspiracy.
+She lets Torres off with a stern warning and asks Tuvok to consult her in future before acting.